-Since this can get a bit confusing in the hypothetical, here are two sample scenarios for you to think through:
+Since this can get a bit confusing in the hypothetical, here are two example scenarios for you to think through:

-Student A is a junior with a 21 on a practice ACT.
+Student A: A junior with a 21 on a practice ACT.
 He lives in California, and he's likely to apply to the UC System, a few Cal State campuses, and his current top choice, Santa Clara University.
-The UC System and SCU are test optional for the class of 2022, and Cal State is test blind; so, this decision hinges on how his score falls as compared to UC and SCU’s median scores.
+The UC System and SCU are test-optional for the class of 2022, and Cal State is test blind; so, this decision hinges on how his score falls as compared to UC and SCU’s median scores.
 Since SCU's median ACT range is 28-32, I'd recommend not sitting for a standardized test.

-Student B is a junior with a 1250 on a practice SAT.
+Student B: A junior with a 1250 on a practice SAT.
 She lives in Florida and is hoping to apply to a few of the public institutions in Florida, and is also currently interested in Eckerd, U Miami, and U Georgia.
-Because Florida was the only public system not to go test optional for the class of 2021 (more on that fall-out, and frankly, absurdity here), it's likely they will remain test dependent.
+Because Florida was the only public system not to go test-optional for the class of 2021 (more on that fall-out, and frankly, absurdity here), it's likely they will remain test dependent.
 For this student, it hinges on how much she will want access to the public system; if so, I would recommend planning to test if and when it is safe to do so.

 If you like a quick and easy list, here’s a summary of how to consider if and when to test for the SAT and ACT:

 - For the class of 2022, colleges will likely confirm test-optional policies sometime in March-May of this year.

 - If your test site is canceled, please for the love of all things, don't drive across state lines or force a way to test somewhere else.
 Stay safe, stay healthy.
-And know that the more test sites that are canceled, the more likely colleges will remain test optional.
+And know that the more test sites that are canceled, the more likely colleges and universities will remain test-optional.